prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

 ### **Borrow Checker**:

     Its a part of Rust compiler that checks the code at compilation time and enforces the code(variables ) satisfies the ownership rules.

-        Borrow checker checks:
+    Borrow checker checks: ( static / compilation checks )

         - Ownership: verify each value has only a single owner, and owner is responsible for deallocating the value when its no longer needed.

         - Borrowing: make sure the borrowing is done correctly, and the borrowing rules are followed.
           For example it checks if the value is not borrowed as mutable and immutable at same time

         - Lifetime: The borrow checker ensures that the lifetimes of values are correctly managed, and that values are not used after they have gone out of scope.

     Borrow checker is a key feature of the Rust language, and it helps to prevent common errors such as null pointer dereferences, use-after-free bugs, and data corruption.

+    Drop System ( runtime check ):
     - In addition to borrow checker rust also has a rumtime component called "drop system" that is responsible for deallocating values that go out of scope ( the DropSystem only drops those variables that are properly managed by the borrow checker)